- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 iOpen, iClose, iHigh, iLow- to retrieve historical data.
 JFXStreamerExample.java class contains history fetching example (there is also StrategyTest.sc / LoadHistoryTest in tests project of NJ4X for .Net).

 - I understood that if attaching jfx EA to the symbol chart manually then a main method is not required.
-JFX expert advisor calls the init java method and MT4 start calls the coordinate java method of the Strategy class I have created.
+JFX expert advisor calls the init java method and client terminal start calls the coordinate java method of the Strategy class I have created.
 Is that correct?

 - No, it is not.
 JFX EA does not start any java (.Net) application itself, it just connects to the existing up-and-running one over the network.